Home | People | Publications |HEETF Imaging Core| Course | Protocols |Contact Us

 Eligibility: 3nd and 4th year undergraduate students from health or biomedical sciences

-Requirements: An application letter with resume, college academic transcripts, and contact information of two references.
+Requirements: Application includes resume, college academic transcripts, and contact information of two references.

 Application should be submitted to: